You disconnect your cable connection. You brown-bag your lunch most days. And lattes? You gave them up long back for the sake of saving money.

 Still why it seems like you’re struggling to make ends meet?
 Maybe your old ways of saving aren’t efficient enough and need some fresh ideas for cost-cutting and improving the budget.
 We interviewed authors, bloggers, financial planners, and more people in the personal finance niche and came up with some effective and creative tips.

 1. Treat Your Savings Like a Bill

 “This is perhaps the best way to save money on the go.
 Determine how much and how frequently you can save.
 Treat your savings as if it’s a recurring bill.
 Automate your savings through immediate deposit via your salary account.
-Alternatively, you can also schedule an ongoing automatic transfer to your savings account from checking through the bank.
+Alternatively, you can also schedule an ongoing automatic transfer to your savings to account from checking through the bank.

 With the evolution of technology, especially in the banking sector, you can take the help of some prominent apps like Digit and RIZE that make savings a true convenience.” ― Holly Reid Toodle, certified public accountant